Overview

 GPU Implementation

-This path tracer uses a wavefront architecture optimized for GPU parallelism.
-Instead of assigning each thread a complete path (which would cause divergence as paths terminate at different times), each thread processes a single path segment—one bounce at a time.
-This approach maintains high GPU occupancy by keeping threads synchronized at each bounce level, avoiding the warp divergence that would occur if different threads were at different depths in their paths.
+This path tracer uses a **wavefront architecture** optimized for GPU parallelism.
+Instead of assigning each thread a complete path (which would cause divergence as paths terminate at different times), each thread processes a single path segment-one bounce at a time.
+This allows for other optimizations such as stream compaction and material sorting, which I will explain later on.
+The general process of path tracing is:

 Core Rendering